VersusCenter

 Pros

-• Larger North American client base with higher average project budgets
+• Larger North American and enterprise client base with higher budgets

 Cons

-• Higher platform fees (5-20% depending on tier and contract type)
+• Higher platform fees (5-20% depending on service tier)

 Upwork wins